microtrain/bootcamp/12-MongoDB/01-MongoDB.md

 _insert()_ is a method of the collection object, this inserts a record into a target collection.
 The JSON string contains the key/value pairs that will be inserted into the document.
 Documents in MongoDB are JSON strings.

 _users_ this is the collection upon which collection methods are called.
-If a collection does not exists, calling insert against the collection will create the collection.
+If a collection does not exist, calling insert against the collection will create the collection.

 Now if run you ```sh show databases``` you will see _cms_ in the list.
 Next, you will want to look up your list of collections.